NumaHOP/NumaHOP/CONTRIBUTING.md

 }
 ```

-Minimize the number of different routes for one controller.
-If a route has the
+Minimize the number of controllers and route handlers per controllers.
-4 methods following defined it should have its own class:
+The general rule is if a route has the 4 CRUD methods defined it should have its own class:
-- POST (creation)
+- POST (Creation)
-- GET (fetching)
+- GET (Reading)
-- DELETE (suppression)
+- PUT (Update)
-- PUT (update) If not it can be located in its parent class.
+- DELETE (Deletion)

 Disallowed:
 ```java